tiian/tiian.github.io/Quality_First.md

 ### Testing

 Every documented use case is tested by one or more dedicated test cases.
-System testing is the largely preferred methodology to verify software correctness.
+End-to-end testing is the largely preferred methodology to verify software correctness.

 ### Usability